Introduction to YAML, starting with what's the difference between it and JSON?

 Finally, there are scalars.

-Simply put, scalars are single values, such as numbers, strings, and Booleans.
+Scalars are simply single values, such as numbers, strings, and boolean values.

-We've already seen this with map and sequence types, but what kind of values are scalars?
+We've already seen them in the sections on map and sequence types, but what kind of values are scalars?
 All data types other than maps and sequences are considered scalar types.

 Map and sequence types represent structures rather than types of data, so you could say that it is the scalar types that define what values actually exist